-Rachel Richardson is the author of two books of poetry, Copperhead (2011) and Hundred-Year Wave (2016), both selections in the Carnegie Mellon Poetry Series.
+Rachel Richardson is the author of three books of poetry, SMOTHER (forthcoming from W. W. Norton & Co., 2025), and Hundred-Year Wave (2016) and Copperhead (2011), both selections in the Carnegie Mellon Poetry Series.
 She has received fellowships

 from the National Endowment for the Arts, Sewanee Writers’ Conference, and Wallace Stegner Program at Stanford University.
-Her poetry and prose appear in The New York Times Magazine, Lit Hub, Yale Review, APR, Kenyon Review Online, the Poetry Foundation website, and elsewhere.
+Her poetry and prose appear in The New York Times Magazine, Lit Hub, Yale Review, APR, Kenyon Review Online, at the Poetry Foundation, on The Slowdown, and elsewhere.

-Rachel is the Co-Founder and Co-Director of Left Margin LIT, a literary arts center in Berkeley, California.
+Rachel is the Co-Founder of Left Margin LIT, a literary arts center in Berkeley, California.
 She also directs poetry programming for the Bay Area Book Festival.
 She lives in Berkeley, half a mile from where she was born.